Persian leopards in Iran

 After disappearance of Asiatic lion and Caspian tiger, the Persian leopard is the largest cat in western Asia, however it faces a high threat of extinction itself.

-- Visit the new project website with fantastic photo galleries, video clips and all the latest on the leopards including leopard highlights of 2016.
+- Visit the project website to see more fantastic photo galleries, video clips and all the latest on the leopards including these leopard highlights.